leopengningchuan/personal_utils/NOTE_AND_REFERENCE.md

 - Bootstrapped sampling (bagging): each tree is trained on a random sample of the training data.
 - Feature randomness: each split considers a random subset of features, encouraging tree diversity.

+---

+#### K-Means Clustering
+*Definition*:
+K-Means is an unsupervised clustering algorithm that partitions n observations into k clusters.
+Each observation is assigned to the cluster with the nearest centroid, and the centroids are updated iteratively to minimize within-cluster variation.

+*Elbow Method*:
+To determine an appropriate value of k, the elbow method plots:
+- x-axis: number of clusters k
+- y-axis: WCSS (Within-Cluster Sum of Squares), the sum of squared distances from each point to its cluster centroid As k increases, WCSS decreases.

+*Random Initialization*:
+Because K-Means is sensitive to the initial placement of centroids, the algorithm should be run multiple times with different random initializations.
+The best solution (lowest WCSS) is chosen to avoid poor local minima.

+*Advantages*:
+1. Computationally efficient, scales well to large datasets;
+2. Few parameters, easy to understand;
+3. Works well when clusters are spherical and well-separated;
+4. Efficient memory usage

+*Disadvantages*:
+1. Requires specifying the number of clusters k beforehand;
+2. Different random seeds may lead to different results (local minima);
+3. Performs poorly on non-globular or complex-shaped clusters;
+4. Features with larger ranges dominate distance calculations unless standardized;
+5. A single outlier can heavily distort cluster centroids.

+---

+#### Hierarchical Clustering
+*Definition*:
+Hierarchical clustering is an unsupervised learning method that groups observations based on a measure of similarity.
+Instead of specifying the number of clusters in advance, the algorithm builds a hierarchy of clusters that can be visualized as a dendrogram.
+Compared with K-means, hierarchical clustering does not require choosing K beforehand, and the dendrogram allows users to select the number of clusters by “cutting” the tree at a chosen height.

+*Main Approaches*:
+- Agglomerative (bottom-up): start with each observation as its own cluster and iteratively merge the closest pairs.
+- Divisive (top-down): start with all observations in one cluster and recursively split into smaller clusters.

 ## Reference